Filter the Events report

 The Events report displays a list of events that match the search criteria.
 You can use search options to refine this list and display only the events that match your criteria, such as events that targeted specific users or events that occurred during a particular time frame.

 Once you have developed a search filter that you like, you can save it and share it with others.
-For more information about saving and managing event report searches, see Save and manage events report searches.
+For more information about saving and managing Events report searches, see Save and manage Events report searches.

 You can export information about the displayed events to an Excel spreadsheet.
-If you filtered the event report based on specific properties, the properties and their values will also be exported in the spreadsheet file.
+If you filtered the Events report based on specific properties, the properties and their values are also exported in the spreadsheet file.
 For more information about exporting events, see Export events.

-The events report can display the events that were initiated during a specific time frame.
-This does not include events that are active during the specified time frame but were initiated outside of the time frame.
-For example, if you choose to display events for the Past 15 minutes, the events report will not display an event that was initiated 45 minutes ago but is still active.
+The Events report displays events initiated during a specific time frame.
+This does not include events that were initiated outside of the time frame, but are active during the specified time frame.
+For example, if you choose to display events for the Past 15 minutes, the events report does not display an active event that was initiated 45 minutes ago.

 To search events by date: